MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

 ## Package your app

-If you are creating a Windows App SDK application with WinUI 3, you must use a packaged application.
+If you're creating a Windows App SDK application with WinUI 3, you must use a packaged application to pin secondary tiles.
 There are no extra steps required to package your app if you start with the packaged app template.

 If you're using WPF or WinForms, and you haven't packaged your app with the Desktop Bridge, then you'll need to do that before you can use any Windows Runtime APIs (see [Building an MSIX package from your code](/windows/msix/desktop/source-code-overview)).